cozy/cozy-client-js/CONTRIBUTING.md

 ### Lint

-cozy-client-js is linted using [standard](http://standardjs.com/).
+cozy-client-js is linted using [ESLint](https://eslint.org) and [config-eslint-cozy-app](https://www.npmjs.com/package/eslint-config-cozy-app).
 Lint will run when building `cozy-client-js` but you can also run it manually with `npm run lint`.

 ### Test